Skip to main content

 Words by Anselm Anderson

 Ireland's Horror rock act EB and The Deadlights have undergone a transformation since I last reviewed 2021's debut EP Still See Ghosts.
 Firstly, the band underwent drastic lineup changes for the best with the additions of new songwriter/guitarist Macauley Rogers, bassist Maciek Zaworski, and guitarist Reece Mathers, who have vastly improved the band's sound into a mature and evolved quartet.
-And secondly, the band have gained success with an ever-evolving fanbase opening for several major acts such as Priest (ex-Ghost) and horror punk legend Doyle from the legendary, Misfits.
+Secondly, the band have gained success with an ever-evolving fanbase opening for For Priest and Misfits Legend Doyle

 The wonderfully named Echoes of A Dreamless Life marks the evolution of a new direction for the band with a more muscular guitar sound, heavier tracks and darker lyrics.
 This nine-track LP borrows influences from Alice Cooper, Rob Zombie and Marilyn Manson, and delves further into punk, electronica and gothic elements.